 MIKE: We are very fortunate to be able to rehearsal and record the DVD in the Convention Center, a very beautiful new venue in Zlin Czech Republic.

 The orchestra and conductor were professional young open-minded people so we were off to a very good start.
 There were two days of rehearsal scheduled with the orchestra and choir before the taping of the DVD.
-We also added some new pieces to the show, among them a medley of Led Zeppelin, so it took some time to work out the transitions from song to song.

 All 3 shows were sold out and the 2nd show was recorded for the DVD.
 I was a bit nervous before the show even thought I have made many DVDs before, but never with an orchestra.
 I was also singing, which is also something I am not normally doing with the rock bands I play with.